Trans Mountain Pipeline Expansion

 Leah George Wilson, Chief of Tsleil-Waututh Nation.[43]

 An oil spill in the Burrard Inlet would be a disaster for the Tsleil-Waututh, whose way of life is closely interwoven with the sea.[32]
 Such an environmental catastrophe would eradicate the wild resources that form a central part of the Tsleil-Waututh’s diet and culture.15523 Spilled oil would quickly spread through the Burrard Inlet, blacken the coast and poison the water.[36]
 Tar sands oil is a dense and smeary substance.
 Some toxic solvents would dissolve into the air and water, and the rest could sink to the seafloor.[37][38]
 Even under the best of circumstances, it would be practically impossible to clean up more than half of the oil spilled from the Burrard Inlet.
-[39] The oil would kill birds and fish, such as the pacific salmon, and break the complex marine food web.[40][41]
+[39] The oil would kill birds and fish, such as the pacific salmon, and shatter the complex marine food web.[40][41]
 All of this would happen exactly where the Tsleil-Waututh have been living since time immemorial.[42]

 Noise in the Whales’ Underwater World